-There were sublime moments on this album - 'Make Yourself Comfortable' is a pitch perfect lush life refrain as is the cover of Edith Piaf's 'La Vie En Rose.'
-Midler also dueted with Tom Waits in a honky tonk jam called 'I Never Talk To Strangers' that worked well.
+There were wonderful moments on this album - 'Make Yourself Comfortable' is a pitch perfect lush life refrain as is her cover of Edith Piaf's 'La Vie En Rose.'
+Midler also dueted with Tom Waits on a honky tonk jam called 'I Never Talk To Strangers' that soared.
 Tom and Bette were good buddies during this period.

 Other songs covered on Broken Blossom (with mixed results) include 'Empty Bed Blues,' Disney's 'A Dream Is a Wish Your Heart Makes' and Billy Joel's 'Say Goodbye to Hollywood.'
 The LP only hit #51 on the Billboard Album Charts; 'Storybook Children' and 'Paradise' were released as a single but didn't make a ripple.